Daddae

-Philip Harvey (28 February 1964 – 10 September 2024), known as Daddae Harvey or only Daddae, was a British guitarist, percussionist, keyboardist and composer formerly with Soul II Soul.
+Philip Harvey (28 February 1964 – 10 September 2024), known as Daddae Harvey or only Daddae, was a British guitarist, percussionist, keyboardist and composer formerly with The Funki Dreds, who later became Soul II Soul.
 He was one of the founding members of the group and co-wrote some of the tracks on their albums.
 They had a No. 1 UK hit with "Back to Life (However Do You Want Me)".